XXVI.A. BSC TERMINATION POLICY

 Before adjourning the chair shall schedule another meeting at least one week and no more than two weeks later unless the unit schedules a later meeting by majority vote and with the agreement of the member in question.

 As in Step Three the House Manager shall write a letter to the member in question.
-In addition to the items in the first letter this one shall include a summary of the outcome of the meeting, a list of the various policy provisions of which she may be in violation and a summary of the procedures the unit shall follow in the future.
+In addition to the items in the first letter this one shall include a summary of the outcome of the meeting, a list of the various policy provisions of which they may be in violation and a summary of the procedures the unit shall follow in the future.

 The Unit Manager shall also deliver the letter the same way but at least five days prior to the scheduled meeting.
 The member in question must receive this letter.
 The Unit Manager shall distribute the letter and the BSC President shall perform the same functions as in Step Three.

 STEP SIX: If possible, the same person shall chair the second open meeting.
-She shall read each item on the list of complaints with the policy provisions of which the member in question is believed to be in violation, allow time to discuss each issue and allow the member in question to respond to each complaint.
+They shall read each item on the list of complaints with the policy provisions of which the member in question is believed to be in violation, allow time to discuss each issue and allow the member in question to respond to each complaint.
 The unit may take one or more of the six possible options after discussing all of the items.
 The chair shall remind the unit that a vote to terminate membership shall be a vote on the truth of the complaints.
 In addition to options one through four the unit may

 - 5) give the member in question a conditional contract by two-thirds vote of all unit members present; and